swarmcity/sc-token/token-exchange-miniwhitepaper.md

 ## Important!
 **Please do not send tokens directly to the new token address using any wallet software ( MyEtherWallet / Mist / MetaMask / etc. ) they will not be converted to SWT tokens this way and will be lost when you do so.**

-**Please send your ARC tokens from a regular account and not from a contract address.**

 ### Timeline and duration